Mutestock/cphsoft/dbd/uge10/README.md

 <ul>
     <li>
         <h5>1.
 Map the list of numbers to a list of their square roots: [1, 9, 16, 100]</h5>
-        <p>Despite having ptsd for working with nodes for a two-digited amount of hours, I'm going to use Node.js with typescript.</p>
+        <p>Despite having ptsd for working with nodes for a two-digited amount of hours, I'm going to use Node.js with typescript.
+The typescript file has been transcompiled and can be seen in the dist folder.
+Running 'npm start' in your terminal in the root directory will run the script (assuming you have node installed)</p>
     </li>
     <li>
         <h5>2.
 Map the list of words so each is wrapped in a h1 tag: ["Intro", "Requirements", "Analysis", "Implementation", "Conclusion", "Discussion", "References"</h5>